centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/map-web-create-standard-map.md

 The display of the **Add a Map** button in the **Map** page means that you are allowed to create a map and that you belong to an access group that is granted the creator role.

+Access control to maps is only enforced at the map level.
+When you have the “Viewer” privilege, you can view a map and all its included resources, even if you do not have the corresponding ACL.
+When editing a map, you can only add resources if you have the corresponding ACL.

 ## Create a standard map

 1. In the **Monitoring > Map** page, click the **Add a Map** button located in the **Standard maps** section.